tuupola/slim-basic-auth/README.md

 Browsers send passwords over the wire basically as cleartext.
 You should always use HTTPS.
 If the middleware detects insecure usage over HTTP it will throw `RuntimeException`.
 This rule is relaxed for localhost.
 To allow insecure usage you must enable it manually by setting `secure` to `false`.

-Also it is not a good idea to commit credentials into GitHub.
-You should store them somewhere else instead.

 ``` php
 $app = new \Slim\App;